 When roaming around in this quarter, it does feel like walking in a Portuguese village, with its traditional Portuguese style houses and cobblestone streets.
 On weekends you’ll meet locals hanging outside small bars, drinking a cold beer, discussing the latest football match or political developments.
 It’s an oasis of peacefulness located in Rio’s bustling center.
 Just to get an idea: the city centers main artery, Avenida Branco, is only minutes away.

 Explore historic Rio

 For history buffs, Morro da Conceição, obviously is a great destination.
 Standing out, on top of the hill, is the Conceição Fortress.
 This fort was built a strategic defense point after French privateers had invaded the region in 171, looking to get their hands on the famous Brazilwood.
 Today it is a monument that houses the 5th Army Survey Division.
 It is possible to visit the fortress, but that needs to be scheduled.
 It still has the dungeons, where political prisoners from the past were kept.
 A fascinating fort.

 Another interesting site to explore is the so-called Hanging Garden of Valongo.
 Designed in 1906, the garden functions as a large leisure area with a nice view.
 The park is open to visitors daily from 10am to 6pm.
-When the garden was designed, the idea in a way, was to hide the troubled past of the slave trade in that area.
-At one point in the 19th century Rio had one the biggest slave market of the Americas.
+The garden was designed to hide the troubled past of the slave trade in that area.
+At one point in the 19th century Rio had the biggest slave market of the Americas.
 In the garden you’ll also find a permanent exhibition of archaeological findings from the excavations close by, where the former docks of Valongo were located.
-On those docks many slaves passed by, setting foot on Brazilian soil for the first time, after an extremely hazardous journey by boat from Afrika.
+On those docks many slaves passed by, setting foot on Brazilian soil for the first time, after an extremely hazardous journey by boat from Africa.
 Among the excavations archeologists found jars, cutlery and other things brought from Africa.